 Personally identifiable information

-AcuityAds collects personally identifiable information (“PII”) when you choose to provide it to us.
+AcuityAds collects personal identifiable information (“PII”) when you choose to provide it to us.
 PII is any information that specifically identifies or locates a particular person or entity.
 We receive and store any PII you provide to us.
 The types of PII collected may include your name, postal address, telephone number, and email address.
 For example, you may choose to send PII about yourself in an email, by completing an online form on our Website, or by signing up for our service or e-newsletter.
 You may also provide us with PII as a Client in order to setup an account with us, to login to access reports or to facilitate billing.
 AcuityAds uses this information for our reasonable business purposes, including to contact you to respond to your inquiry, to provide the service requested or to maintain your account with us.

 AcuityAds also collects pseudonymous identifiers on the Website.
 Pseudonymous Identifiers help our Website recognize a particular browser or device, but it doesn’t enable us to know your identity as a natural person.
 This information helps us collect and make use of other personal data to help the Website function and to allow us to conduct analytics to better understand who is utilizing the Website without needed to know their real world identity.

 AcuityAds collects PII from our Website when you choose to provide it to us.
 For example, you may choose to send PII about yourself in an email, or by completing a form on the Website.
 AcuityAds uses this information only to contact you to respond to your inquiry.
 Once collected, AcuityAds will store your PII for a reasonable time for record keeping purposes.